devKnuda/basicnode/README.md

 This project is part of the AppDev2 course, The goal is to practice working with Git, refactoring code, and using Express.js to handle HTTP requests.

+## Deployment

+The application is deployed and accessible at: https://seahorse-app-qdjex.ondigitalocean.app/

 ## Features

 - RESTful Card Deck API